 For next week, we’ll consider parts 6 and 7, Recovering a Sense of Abundance and Recovering a Sense of Connection.
 Give yourself the freedom to do one or both chapters.

-If you post about the book at your blog, please place your link in the comments so we can join you there, and feel free to use our Book Club button on your page.
+If you post about the book at your blog, please place your link in the comments so we can join you there.

 - Earth Song Poem Featured on The Slowdown!—Birds in Home Depot - February 7, 2023